 By Nicholas from Rambling Feet

 While the Wiener Staatsoper (Vienna State Opera) is not a UNESCO Heritage Site, the Ringstrasse it stands on is, and it was the first major building on the boulevard.
 The building was funded by the Austrian Emperor Franz Joseph I and built in the neo-Renaissance style by Josef Hlavka.
 It is not difficult to find too, being on the southern edge of the Innere Stadt The Ring tram is the cheapest way (apart from walking) to get there–alight at the tram stop of the same name.

 It is one of the world’s most famous opera houses and, pre-Covid-19, ran a schedule of 350 performances a year.
-Numerous renown conductors and composers such as Richard Strauss and Gustav Mahler have walked these hallways.
+Numerous renowned conductors and composers such as Richard Strauss and Gustav Mahler have walked these hallways.
 Catching an opera performance is often high on the agenda for many visitors to Vienna due to its fame and the quality of its productions.

 Tickets sell out quickly to locals and tourists alike.
-However, if you’re willing to tough it out and sacrifice a few hours of sightseeing, standing room is available on a first-come, first-served basis from 4 euros.
-If it’s all new to you, reading up on the opera you’re catching or buying a programme in the foyer will help you follow it.
+However, if you’re willing to tough it out and sacrifice a few hours of sightseeing, a standing room is available on a first-come, first-served basis from 4 euros.
+If it’s all new to you, reading up on the opera you’re catching or buying a program in the foyer will help you follow it.
 Whether seated or standing, the Wiener Staatsoper experience will be memorable!

 #10 Salt Mines, Salzburg

 By Džangir Kolar from Dr Jam Travels

 Salzburg is a city in northwest Austria bordering Germany.
 It has a rich history, great architecture, and is the birthplace of Mozart.
 The source of wealth that funded city development is hidden in its name, Salzburg – Salt castle.
 The area around Salzburg is full of ‘white gold’.